tiprankstipranks

 Economy & Political Environment - Risk 1

 Our business has been sensitive to, and our financial performance is in part dependent on, the general business and economic conditions in the markets in which we operate.
-Our financial performance may be adversely affected by an economic recession, a significant rise in inflation including sustained high inflation, interest rate uncertainty, and the effects of governmental fiscal and monetary policies in the markets in which we operate.
+Our financial performance may be adversely affected by an economic recession, a significant rise in inflation, including sustained high inflation, interest rate uncertainty and the effects of governmental fiscal and monetary policies in the markets in which we operate.
 Any prolonged economic downturn or volatility in the financial or credit markets could place financial pressure on and negatively affect the ability of consumers to pay their debts, which could adversely affect collections and the value of our receivable portfolios.
-In addition, levels of consumer or commercial lending and financing could decline, thus reducing the volume of nonperforming loans available for purchase, which could adversely affect our business and financial results in the markets in which we operate.
+In addition, levels of consumer or commercial lending and financing could decline, thereby reducing the volume of nonperforming loans available for purchase, which could adversely affect our business and financial results in the markets in which we operate.

 International Operations1 | 4.5%